-In the sixth and final term of the pre-clinical course instruction will be commenced in microbiology, human genetics, pathology and clinical medicine.
+In the sixth and final term of the pre-clinical course instruction will be commenced in microbiology, human genetics, pathology, obstetrics and clinical medicine.
 A course in introductory psychology will also be given and practical instruction in clinical laboratory methods will be commenced.
 This term will thus be used as a bridge between the clinical and pre-clinical subjects.
-During the clinical years, further integration between clinical and pre-clinical studies will help the student to retain his knowledge of the basic medical sciences and will do much to prune redundancies in teaching.